 Choosing your exemptions is critical to what property you keep after bankruptcy

-One of the purposes of our bankruptcy system is to give people who have had financial issues a "fresh start."
-To that end, no bankruptcy is going to leave a debtor (that's what we call people who file bankruptcy) destitute.
-The debtor and his or her dependents will always be left with the basics for a new start.
-That will include furniture, clothing, household goods, even cars and equity in a homestead.
+One of the purposes of our bankruptcy system is to give people who have had financial issues a fresh start.
+To that end, no bankruptcy is going to leave a debtor (someone who files for bankruptcy) destitute.
+The debtor and their dependents will always be left with the basics for a new start.
+That will include furniture, clothing, household goods, a car, and equity in a home.

 The property that you're allowed to keep in a bankruptcy case is called exempt property.
-So that the court and your creditors will know what property you intend to keep, the bankruptcy code requires that you affirmatively claim those exemptions.
+The bankruptcy code requires that you affirmatively claim those exemptions so the court and your creditors will know what property you intend to keep.

-Bankruptcy exemptions are based in state and federal law.
+Bankruptcy exemptions are based on state and federal law.
 Each of the individual states has enacted its own exemptions.
 These exemptions apply to more than just bankruptcy cases.
-They will also apply when a creditor obtains a judgment and wants to take property of the debtor to satisfy it.
+They will also apply when a creditor obtains a judgment and wants to take the property of a debtor to satisfy it.

 Congress has also passed a set of federal exemptions.
-Depending upon where you live and file for bankruptcy, the law of the state may permit you to only use the state exemptions, as opposed to the federal exemptions.
+Depending upon where you live and file for bankruptcy, the law of the state may permit you to only use the state exemptions as opposed to the federal exemptions.
 For example, in California, you may only choose state exemptions and not federal exemptions.
 But in Texas, you can choose whether to apply the Texas state exemptions or the federal exemptions.
-You can read more about the various exemptions available in each state.

 Consider Getting Professional Help

 Bankruptcy exemptions are complicated.
-Although you don't have to hire an attorney to represent you when you file a bankruptcy case, one of the most important reasons why you might choose to pay for legal assistance is in choosing and filing your exemption list.
+Although you don't have to hire an attorney to represent you when you file a bankruptcy case, one of the most important reasons you might pay for legal assistance is choosing and filing your exemption list.
 If you get it wrong, the consequences can range from uncomfortable to devastating.

 Bankruptcy Schedule C

-One of the documents you file with your bankruptcy paperwork is called Schedule C: The Property You Claim as Exempt, Official Form B 106C.
-Schedule C is arguably the most important document that you complete when filing for bankruptcy, no matter the chapter.
-Schedule C contains your claims of exemption.
-These exemptions permit you to keep property which would otherwise become property of the bankruptcy estate and the bankruptcy trustee.
+One of the documents you file with your bankruptcy paperwork is Schedule C: The Property You Claim as Exempt.
+It is arguably the most important document that you complete when filing for bankruptcy.
+Schedule C contains your exemption claims.
+These exemptions permit you to keep property that would otherwise become the property of the bankruptcy estate and the bankruptcy trustee.